laurengarcia/url-metadata/README.md

 ```

 ### Returns
-Returns a promise that gets resolved with url metadata
+Returns a promise that gets resolved with url metadata.
 ```
 {
   'url'                  : '', // encoded final destination of url